 - Start each item with “I am proud of myself for…. ”

-The list’s critical thing is to focus on effort or processed based achievements rather than outcome or results based achievements.
+The list’s critical thing is to focus on effort- or process-based achievements rather than outcome- or results-based ones.

 Here is an example of what I mean by this:

 I am proud of myself for going to yoga this morning even though I was tired, and when my alarm went off, I didn’t want to go.